 I’ve been to Indianapolis fairly frequently for business trips, and stayed in various hotels.
-My trip in late 2011 was my first stay at the Hyatt Regency Indianapolis.
-Like many Hyatts located in a city center, the building is somewhat dated, but this property was nearly completed with its interior renovation when I visited.
-There was of course, the Super Bowl coming to Indianapolis in early 2012, so many hotels across Indy were being renovated.
+This trip was my first stay at the Hyatt Regency Indianapolis.
+Like many Hyatt hotels located in a city center, the building is somewhat dated, but this property was nearly completed with an interior renovation when I visited.

 View of the Indiana State Capitol adjacent to the Hyatt.

 The hotel is conveniently located downtown on Capitol Street, four or so blocks to Lucas Oil Stadium, Conseco Fieldhouse, and Monument Circle, plus countless restaurants downtown.

 A view of the atrium from upper floors.
 Renovations were ongoing in lower floors.

 Upon check in I was assigned a high floor.
 It was clear my room was newly refurbished.
 The shape of the hotel made for some odd angles in the guest rooms.

 As always, the Hyatt Grand bed is quite comfortable.